Human Space Flight Centre: Spacecraft development

 The first phase of this programme is to develop and fly the 3.7-ton spaceship called Gaganyaan that will carry a 3-member crew to low Earth orbit and safely return to Earth after a mission duration of a few orbits to two days.
 The first uncrewed launch is planned for 2022.
 The extendable version of the spaceship will allow flights up to seven days, rendezvous and docking capability.

 Enhancements in spacecraft will lead to development of a space habitat allowing spaceflight duration of 30–40 days at once in next phase.
 Further advances from experience will subsequently lead to development of a space station.

 On 7 October 2016, Vikram Sarabhai Space Centre Director K. Sivan stated that ISRO was gearing up to conduct a critical 'crew bailout test' called ISRO Pad Abort Test to see how fast and effectively the crew module could be released safely in the event of an emergency.
 The tests were conducted successfully on 5 July 2018 at Satish Dhawan Space Centre, Sriharikota.
 This was the first test in a series of tests to qualify a crew escape system technology.

 India will not use any animals for life support systems testing but robots resembling humans will be used.
 ISRO is targeting more than 99.8% reliability for its crew escape system.

-As of August 2018, ISRO plans to launch its crewed orbiter Gaganyaan atop a Geosynchronous Satellite Launch Vehicle Mk III (GSLV Mk III).
+As of August 2018, ISRO plans to launch its crewed orbiter Gaganyaan atop a LVM3 rocket.
 About 16 minutes after lift-off, the rocket will inject the orbital vehicle into an orbit 300 to 400 km above Earth.
 The capsule would return for a splashdown in the Arabian Sea near the Gujarat coastline.
 As of May 2019, design of crew module has been completed.
 The spacecraft will be flown twice uncrewed for validation before conducting actual human spaceflight.

 Infrastructure development

-Human-Rating of GSLV
+Human-Rating of LVM3

 Human-rating rates the system is capable of safely transporting humans.
-ISRO will be building and launching 2 missions to validate the human rating of the GSLV-MK III.
+ISRO will be building and launching 2 missions to validate the human rating of LVM3.
 Existing launch facilities will be upgraded to enable them to carry out launches under Indian Human Spaceflight campaign.